sola-st/CodeCureAgent/code_cure_agent/agent_config_and_prompt_files/classification_prompt_files/questions_prompt_parts/question_3_text.md

 Can the rule violation be fixed (possibly by changing multiple lines of code, even in other files, callers etc.), without breaking important functionality?
-Even if you answered in Question 2 that the developer intentionally wrote the code like this, is there maybe still a way to fix the violation, without breaking the developer-intended functionality?
+Even if you answered in Question 2 that the developer intentionally wrote the code like this, is there maybe still a way to fix the violation?
 If there is some way to fix the violation, even if it requires multiple changes over multiple files, then fixing it should be preferred.

 ### Example of fixable rule violation